GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

   same format as other Reporting API requests, and the same content-type `application/reports+json`.

 Using the first approach (only `report-uri`) is [no longer recommended](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/report-uri) and using the second approach has a few benefits.
-In particular, it enables you to using a single way to set up reporting for all report types as well as to set a generic endpoint (because all report requests generated via the Reporting API⏤CSP **and** others⏤ have the same format `application/reports+json`).
+In particular, it enables you to using a single way to set up reporting for all report types as well as to set a generic endpoint (because all report requests generated via the Reporting API⏤CSP **and** others⏤have the same format `application/reports+json`.

 However, [only a few browsers support `report-to`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/report-to).